 For this Study, the Base-Extra Capacity Method of the M1 Manual was utilized for distributing costs.
 This method separates costs into four different components: (1) base costs, (2) extra capacity (peaking) costs, (3) customer costs, and (4) direct fire protection costs.
 Base costs are costs that are associated with meeting average daily demand requirements and include operations and maintenance costs and capital costs designed to meet average load conditions.
-Also included in the base costs is the water supply costs, including groundwater pumping costs and purchased water costs from Calleguas Municipal Water District.
+Also included in the base costs are the purchased water costs from Calleguas Municipal Water District.
 Extra capacity costs are costs associated with meeting peak demand.
 Customer costs are costs associated with serving customers, such as meter reading, billing, customer service, etc. Direct fire protection costs are related solely to the fire protection capacity of a water system, which includes both public fire protection, which benefits everyone, and private fire protection, which directly benefits customers with private fire service connections.